 - Build financial sustainability by ensuring timely dues collection among member congregations, and annually coordinating a major 6-8 week investment drive

-- Assist in the annual recruitment of at least two new congregations
+- Assist in the annual recruitment of new congregations

 Intensive training is provided through the DART Organizers Institute, the five month field orientation for new DART organizers.
 This includes an initial on-site orientation followed by field training and a weekly reading/discussion curriculum covering basic organizing principles.
 Initial skill development focuses on articulating the mission of the organization, intentionally developing relationships through one-on-one conversations, engaging leaders based on personal motivations, managing time effectively, running great meetings, building grassroots networks, long-term planning, working with clergy, and issue selection.
 Vocational development continues through annual training and planning retreats, summer staff retreats, and joint regional staff trainings.